-'''

-autpassword -e -tEncryptionType [-oKeyFile] [-cFILE -sSECTION -pPARAMETER]
+autpassword -e -tEncryptionType [-oKeyFile] [-cFILE -sSECTION -pPARAMETER] PasswordString

-PasswordString

-'''

-Option Description

--t The type of encryption to use:

-EncryptionType • Basic

-• AES

-For example: -tAES

-NOTE: AES is more secure than basic encryption.

--oKeyFile AES encryption requires a key file.
+Option Description -t EncryptionType The type of encryption to use: to work, but IDOL Server logs a warning.
+Support for this older encryption method will be removed in future.
+For example: -tAES -oKeyFile AES encryption requires a key file.
 This option specifies the path and file name of a key file.
 The key file must contain 64 hexadecimal characters.

-For example: -oKeyFile=./key.ky

--cFILE - sSECTION - (Optional) You can use these options to write the password directly into a configuration file.
-You must specify all three options.

-pPARAMETER • -c.
-The configuration file in which to write the encrypted password.

--s.
-The name of the section in the configuration file in which to write the password.
+For example: -oKeyFile=./key.ky NOTE: The full (absolute) path of the key file is included in the encrypted value, because IDOL Server requires the key to decrypt the password.
+If you move or rename the key file, this path becomes invalid and you must update the encrypted value. -cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
+You must specify all three options. -c.
+The configuration file in which to write the encrypted password. -s.
+The name of the section in the configuration file in which to write the password. -p.

--p.
 The name of the parameter in which to write the encrypted password.

-For example:

--c./Config.cfg -sMyTask -pPassword

-PasswordString The password to encrypt.
+For example: -c./Config.cfg -sMyTask -pPassword PasswordString The password to encrypt.

-'''

-autpassword -e -tBASIC MyPassword

-autpassword -e -tAES -oKeyFile=./key.ky MyPassword

-autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword
+For example: autpassword -e -tBASIC MyPassword autpassword -e -tAES -oKeyFile=./key.ky MyPassword autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword MyPassword

-MyPassword

-'''